 We want our pupils to feel that they are being listened to.
 Everyone knows whom to approach should they need a listening ear or additional support.
 In addition, regular round table meetings enable pupils to express their views and present new ideas and initiatives.

-There are plenty of opportunities for girls to take on responsibilities or develop leadership skills, through co-curricular pursuits or through the form group.
+There are plenty of opportunities for pupils to take on responsibilities or develop leadership skills, through co-curricular pursuits or through the form group.
 Our House system also adds an additional layer of opportunity, as well as crucial integration with other year groups and forms, all of which helps prepare pupils for taking on larger roles in the wider life of the school community as they become older.

 The quality of pupils’ personal development is excellent